romusulin/format-string-builder/README.md

 const Builder = new FormatStringBuilder();
 ```
 ## Functions
-### constructor(str: string)
+### constructor(str: string, nl: string)
-Sets the string, if none is supplied, uses empty string.
+Sets the string and new line delimiter.
+If none are supplied, uses empty string and "\n" as delimiter.
 ```javascript
 const Builder = new FormatStringBuilder("Test string");
 ```